trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

 file, then the output variable ``<currentPackageOutOfDate>`` is set to ``TRUE``.
 Otherwise, it is set to ``FALSE``.

+NOTE: The source and binary directories for full packages are searched, not individual subpackage dirs.
+This is to reduce the number of dirs searched.
+This will, however, result in changes in non-dependent subpackages being considered as well.

 See the demonstration of the usage of this function in the ``WrapExternal`` package in `TribitsExampleProject`_.